GRI 102: General Disclosures 2016

 Carlisle tracks metrics including:

-• - Percentage of products that contribute to LEED attributes
+• - Product revenue aligning to LEED attributes

 We further consider proposed global carbon pricing for emerging regulations to inform our assessment of climate-related transition risks.
 For more details on sustainability metrics used by Carlisle, please refer to our sustainability report.

 b) Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks.
-Please refer to our sustainability report for the disclosure of our greenhouse gas emissions.
+Please refer to our 2022 Corporate Sustainability Report for the disclosure of our GHG emissions.

 back to top